smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 sdlManager.send(request: dialNumber) { (request, response, error) in
     guard let response = response as?
 SDLDialNumberResponse, error == nil else {
-        // Encountered error sending `DialNumber`
+        // Encountered error sending `SDLDialNumber`
         return
     }

     guard response?.success.boolValue == true else {
         switch response.resultCode {
         case .rejected:
-            // `DialNumber` was rejected.
+            // `SDLDialNumber` was rejected.
 Either the call was sent and cancelled or there is no device connected case .disallowed:
-            // Your app is not allowed to use `DialNumber`
+            // Your app is not allowed to use `SDLDialNumber`
         default:
             // Some unknown error has occurred
         }
         return
     }

-    // `DialNumber` successfully sent
+    // `SDLDialNumber` successfully sent
 }
 ```
 !@